gnunez0101/results-summary/README.md

 ## Overview

-This challenge is a very simple page showing a single card with towo columns showing data inside.
-A very good exercise for practicing HTML layouts and CSS styling for modile and desktop.
+This challenge is a very simple page showing a single card with two columns showing data inside.
+A very good exercise for practicing HTML layouts and CSS styling for mobile and desktop.
 A bonus challenge was added for loading a JSON file for data retrival.

 ### The challenge